Header image

 Abstract

 Effective supervision is essential for supporting the workforce and ensuring the proper training of students within the profession.
-The ASA aims to develop a framework to standardise supervision practices and provide structured guidance to enhance the quality of sonography training.
+The ASA has developed a framework to standardise supervision practices and provide structured guidance to enhance the quality of sonography training.
 This lecture will outline the rationale behind this initiative, the steps undertaken, and the potential positive and negative impacts.
 Additionally, it will discuss the anticipated outcomes, challenges faced during implementation, and strategies for continuous improvement.

 Biography